ManwaOkal/MyWeb/design-plan/design-journey.md

 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

 - Text; a description of my work and what I hope to achieve and my contact details.
-- links; Links to my social media handles, programming resources and to the main donations site.
+- links; Links to programming resources.
-- Photos; Photos of the flagship class and the startup logo.
+- Photos; For aesthetic purposes.

 ### Content Justification (Milestone 1)